solidjs/solid-docs-legacy/langs/en/guides/testing.md

 ---
 # Testing Solid

 To use your Solid code in production, it needs to be tested.
 Since you don't want to test everything manually, you need automated tests.
-Testing Solid code can be simple, once you got everything set up and know a few useful patterns for testing.
+This guide describes how to set everything up and a few useful patterns for testing Solid code.

 ## Testing Setup